Your furry baby is home. Like any new parent ,you are getting to know your puppy and hoping their growth and development are average.

 Excessive Separation Anxiety

 When your puppy is nursing, they are gaining security and comfort from the mother.
-If taken away too early, your puppy may show signs of separation anxiety.
+If taken away too early, your puppy may show separation anxiety.
 They may whine and bark to excess when left alone.
 This is perfectly normal.

 If your puppy has not been shown how to share with his siblings, then it’s no surprise that he shows extreme possessiveness over his toys and food.